UselessGuru/MultiPoolMiner/MultiPoolMiner/README.txt

 	Donation of mining time in minutes per day to aaronsace.
 Default is 24, minimum is 10 minutes per day (less than 0.7% fee).
 If Interval is set higher than the donation time, the interval will prime.
 The downloaded miner software can have their own donation system built in.
 Check the readme file of the respective miner used for more details.

 -ExcludeAlgorithm
 	Similar to the '-Algorithm' command but it is used to exclude unwanted algorithms.
-Supported algorithms sorted by pool can be found at https://multipoolminer.io/algorithms
+Supported algorithms sorted by pool can be found at https://multipoolminer.io/algorithms.
+Use commas to separate multiple values.

 -ExcludeCoinName [Zcash, ZeroCoin etc.]
-	Similar to the '-CoinName' command but it is used to exclude selected coins from being mined; this is also a per-pool setting (see Advanced Configuration)
+	Similar to the '-CoinName' command but it is used to exclude selected coins from being mined; this is also a per-pool setting (see Advanced Configuration).
+Use commas to separate multiple values.
 	Note: Only the pools ending in ...Coins expose the coin name in their API.

 -ExcludeDeviceName
 	Similar to the '-DeviceName' command but it is used to exclude unwanted devices for mining.
-[CPU, GPU, GPU#02, AMD, NVIDIA, AMD#02, OpenCL#03#02 etc.]
+[CPU, GPU, GPU#02, AMD, NVIDIA, AMD#02, OpenCL#03#02 etc.].
+Use commas to separate multiple values.

 -ExcludeMinerName
 	Similar to the '-MinerName' command but it is used to exclude certain miners you don't want to use.
 This is useful if a miner is causing issues with your machine.
 A full list of available miners and parameters used can be found here: https://multipoolminer.io/miners